There’s lots of fabulous things about being in this age bracket. Weight gain is not one of them!

 When you take the fibre away by juicing it, all you have is a massive burst of sugar!
 This sugar burst causes a spike in blood sugar which triggers a secretion of insulin (the fat storing hormone).

-This spike in blood sugar is usually followed by a crash that can make you tired, hungry and craving more sugar!
+This spike in blood sugar is usually followed by a crash that makes you tired, hungry and craving more sugar!

-So opt for a green veggie juice and if you need it, just add a small handful of berries or small portion of fruit to give it that extra sweetness.
+So opt for a green veggie juice.
+And if you need it, just add a small handful of berries or small portion of (low fructose) fruit to give it some extra sweetness.

-Limit fresh fruit to 1 or 2 pieces per day, as fruit still just breaks down into sugar.
+Limit fresh fruit to 1 or 2 pieces per day.
+Fruit still just breaks down into sugar.

-This goes doubly for dried fruit which is just packed with fructose.
+This goes doubly for dried fruit which is just packed with sugar (fructose).

-Always eat your fruit BEFORE your meal as otherwise it can ferment in your gut on top of all the other food your body is trying to digest ,causing bloating and the dreaded flatulence!
+Always eat your fruit BEFORE your meal.
+Otherwise it can ferment in your gut.
+Stewing on top of all the other food your body is trying to digest.
+Causing bloating and the dreaded flatulence!

-Eating foods high in fat does not translate to body fat!
+Eating foods high in fat doesn’t translate to body fat!
 Good fats are a major source of fuel for the body and help you absorb fat-soluble vitamins.

-Reduced fat products are overly processed and are usually topped up with sugar to make them tastier to eat.
-So you just end up eating more.
-Trying to get to that satisfaction level that you’d have reached quite easily, with a full fat product!
+Reduced fat products are overly processed and are usually topped up with sugar.
+They do this to make them tastier to eat.
+So you just end up eating more!
+Trying to get to that satisfaction level you’d have reached quite easily, with a full fat product!

-Think extra virgin olive oil, nuts, nut butters, seeds, sardines, salmon, avocado’s etc.
+Think extra virgin olive oil, nuts, nut butters, seeds, full fat dairy products, sardines, salmon, avocado’s etc.

-A great way to ‘tweak’ your body to make it work for you, is to eat protein and healthy fats, ONLY, for breakfast.
+A great way to ‘tweak’ your body to make it work for you – eat protein and healthy fats, ONLY, for breakfast.

-Think an egg dish with avocado or a tablespoon of nut butter or even having your leftover protein dinner without the starchy carbohydrates.
+Think an egg dish with avocado or a tablespoon of nut butter.
+Or have your leftover protein portion from the night before.
+Without the starchy carbohydrates.

-The idea is that you haven’t eaten anything since your evening meal at perhaps 7pm, then the next meal you have is protein and healthy fats only.
-So your body is still using body fat for energy until you eat some starchy carbohydrates at lunchtime.
+The idea is……you haven’t eaten anything since your evening meal at perhaps 7pm, then the next meal you have (breakfast) is protein and healthy fats only.
+So your body is still using body fat for energy.
+Until you eat some starchy carbohydrates at lunchtime.